notconfusing/WIGI/README.md

 through an extractor.

 ### Scripts
-Directory contains scripts, their input and output files necessary for generating classified data which can be analyzed further.
+Directory contains scripts used for flattening, classification and post processing of the data.

 ### Analysis
 Directory contains jupyter notebooks with that perform exploratory data analysis on output obtained through scripts.
+It also has input and output files generated through scripts.

 ## License